mikeizbicki/ucr-cs100/textbook/tools/cppcheck/README.md

 ####Why?
 In this example, we see some stylistic problems with this code.
 While it may not cause any problems in the program, it is good practice to not have unnecessary code.
-Although, cppcheck does not normally display these style isses.
+Although, cppcheck does not normally display these style issues.
 In order to display the style issues, we run the command `--enable=style`.
 At the same time, enabling style will also enable warning, performance, and portability issues.